 11. Appointment reminders and health-related benefits or services.
 We may use PHI to provide appointment reminders or give you information about treatment alternatives or other healthcare services or benefits we offer and/or provide.

 12. De-Identified Information.
 We may also disclose your PHI if it has been de-identified or unable for anyone to connect back to you.
 This might occur if you are participating in a research project.

 13. Incidental Disclosures.
 While we will take reasonable steps to safeguard the privacy of your PHI, certain disclosures of your PHI may occur during, or as an unavailable result of our otherwise permissible uses or disclosures of your health information.

 C. One Use and Disclosure Requires You to Have the Opportunity to Object.

-- Disclosures to family, friends or others.
+1. Disclosures to family, friends or others.
 We may provide your PHI to a family member, friend or other person that you indicated is involved in your care or the payment for your healthcare, unless you object in whole or part.
 The opportunity to consent may be obtained retroactively in emergency situations.

 D. All Other Uses and Disclosures Require Your Prior Written Authorization.

 In any other situation not described in section II A, B and C above, we will ask for your written authorization before using or disclosing any of your PHI.
 If you choose to sign an authorization to disclose your PHI, you can later revoke the authorization in writing to stop any future uses and disclosures (to the extent that we have not taken any actions relying on the authorization).

 III.
 WHAT RIGHTS YOU HAVE REGARDING YOUR PHI

 You have the following rights with respect to your PHI: